-Merger Agreement
+13. Merger Agreement

 On May 2, 2023, following a comprehensive review of strategic alternatives, the Company entered into the Merger Agreement with Dianthus pursuant to which a wholly-owned subsidiary of the Company will merge with and into Dianthus, with Dianthus surviving as a wholly-owned subsidiary of the Company.
 The Merger was unanimously approved by the Company's board of directors, and the Company's board of directors resolved to recommend approval of the Merger Agreement to the Company's stockholders.
 The closing of the Merger is subject to approval by the Company's and Dianthus' stockholders as well as other customary closing conditions, including the effectiveness of a registration statement filed with the SEC in connection with the transaction and Nasdaq's approval of the listing of the shares of the Company's common stock to be issued in connection with the transaction.
-If the Company is unable to satisfy certain closing conditions or if other mutual closing conditions are not satisfied, Dianthus will not be obligated to complete the Merger.
-The Merger Agreement contains certain termination rights of each of the Company and Dianthus.
+If the Company is unable to satisfy certain closing conditions or if other mutual closing conditions are not satisfied, Dianthus will not be obligated to complete the Merger Agreement contains certain termination rights of each of the Company and Dianthus.
 Under certain circumstances detailed in the Merger Agreement, the Company could be required to pay Dianthus a termination fee of \$13.3 million or Dianthus could be required to pay the Company a termination fee of \$13.3 million.
 In addition, in certain circumstances upon the termination of the Merger Agreement, the Company could be required to pay the costs and expenses of Dianthus in an amount not to exceed \$1.5 million.
 If the Merger is completed, the business of Dianthus will continue as the business of the combined company.

-At or prior to the effective time of the Merger, the Company will enter into a Contingent Value Rights Agreement (the "CVR Agreement") with a rights agent ("Rights Agent") pursuant to which the Company's pre-Merger common stockholders will receive one contingent value right (each, a "CVR") for each outstanding share of common stock held by such stockholder on such date.
-Each CVR will represent the contractual right to receive certain net proceeds, if any, derived from any consideration that is paid to the Company as a result of the disposition of the Company's pre-Merger legacy assets by December 31, 2023, net of any indemnity obligations, transaction costs and certain other expenses, during the period that is three years after the closing of the Merger.
-The contingent payments under the CVR Agreement, if they become payable, will become payable to the Rights Agent for subsequent distribution to the holders of the CVRs subject to certain withholdings for expenses and potential indemnity claims.
+At or prior to the effective time of the Merger, the Company will enter into a CVR Agreement with a Rights Agent pursuant to which the Company's pre-Merger common stockholders will receive one CVR for each outstanding share of common stock held by such stockholder on such date.
+Each CVR will represent the contractual right to receive a pro rata portion of the proceeds, if any, received by the Company as a result of (i) contingent payments made to the Company, such as milestone, royalty or earnout, when received under any pre-Merger disposition agreements related to the Company's pre-Merger assets (which includes milestone payments under the April 2023 asset purchase agreements pertaining to the Company's MGTA-145 and MGTA-45 programs and the CD117 antibodies including the clinical antibody that was used with MGTA-117, see Note 6) and (ii) a Magenta asset sale after the effective date of the Merger and prior to December 31, 2023, received within a three-year period following the closing of the Merger.
+Such proceeds are subject to certain permitted deductions, including for applicable tax payments, certain expenses incurred by the Company or its affiliates, losses incurred or reasonably expected to be incurred by the Company or its affiliates due to a third party proceeding in connection with a disposition and certain wind-down costs.
+The contingent payments under the CVR Agreement, if they become payable, will become payable to the Rights Agent for subsequent distribution to the holders of the CVRs.
 In the event that no such proceeds are received, holders of the CVRs will not receive any payment pursuant to the CVR Agreement.